actionhero/actionhero-tutorial/README.md

 First, Let's create a new initializer for this:

-- `npx actionhero generate initializer --name=middleware`
+- `npx actionhero generate-initializer --name=middleware`

 Middleware can run before and after every action (global), or just those actions that opt into them.
 In our case, we'll make a global middleware which applies to all actions and check if the action being run should be authenticated or not.
 The `preProcessor` lifecycle hook we are using will run before the Action, but will have access to the params sent by the user - like `userName` and `password` so we can check if they are correct.